brevzin/brevzin.github.io/_posts/2025-07-26-ctp-reflection.md

 ```
 {: data-line="10,14" .line-numbers }

-This is, I think, an improvement because we now just uniformly return a `underling<T> const&`, and moreover our `get()` basically doesn't do anything except a simple access.
+This is, I think, an improvement because we now just uniformly return a `target<T> const&`, and moreover our `get()` basically doesn't do anything except a simple access.

 Of course, we have a name for this sort of thing already — take a value and produce a reflection representing it?
 That's `std::meta::reflect_constant`.
 And, if you think about, that is precisely the operation that we're seeking to generalize.
 Today, `std::meta::reflect_constant()` only supports values of C++20 structural type.
 But here I'm trying to support more types.
 So we'll call this customization point `ctp::reflect_constant`: